biodataprog/GEN220_2020/docs/Assignments/HW1.md

 # Homework 1

 Homework can be submitted via the github link which will create a repository for you with basic template of files you can edit to solve the homework.
-See the the table for homework submission links which will help you create a github repository in the class team.
+See the the table for homework submission links which will help you create a github repository in the class team.cd
 [https://piazza.com/ucr/fall2020/gen220/resources](https://piazza.com/ucr/fall2020/gen220/resources)

 1. Write a script called `download_count.sh` which does the following.